ZeSly/blackbox-tools/Readme.md

-   --index <num>            Choose the log from the file that should be decoded (or omit to decode all) --limits                 Print the limits and range of each field --stdout                 Write log to stdout instead of to a file --unit-amperage <unit>   Current meter unit (raw|mA|A), default is A (amps) --unit-frame-time <unit> Frame timestamp unit (us|s), default is us (microseconds) --unit-height <unit>     Height unit (m|cm|ft), default is cm (centimeters) --unit-rotation <unit>   Rate of rotation unit (raw|deg/s|rad/s), default is raw --unit-acceleration <u>  Acceleration unit (raw|g|m/s2), default is raw --unit-gps-speed <unit>  GPS speed unit (mps|kph|mph), default is mps (meters per second) --unit-vbat <unit>       Vbat unit (raw|mV|V), default is V (volts) --merge-gps              Merge GPS data into the main CSV log file instead of writing it separately --simulate-current-meter Simulate a virtual current meter using throttle data --sim-current-meter-scale   Override the FC's settings for the current meter simulation --sim-current-meter-offset  Override the FC's settings for the current meter simulation
+   --index <num>            Choose the log from the file that should be decoded (or omit to decode all) --limits                 Print the limits and range of each field --stdout                 Write log to stdout instead of to a file

+   --unit-amperage <unit>   Current meter unit (raw|mA|A), default is A (amps) --unit-flags <unit>      State flags unit (raw|flags), default is flags --unit-frame-time <unit> Frame timestamp unit (us|s), default is us (microseconds) --unit-height <unit>     Height unit (m|cm|ft), default is cm (centimeters) --unit-rotation <unit>   Rate of rotation unit (raw|deg/s|rad/s), default is raw --unit-acceleration <u>  Acceleration unit (raw|g|m/s2), default is raw --unit-gps-speed <unit>  GPS speed unit (mps|kph|mph), default is mps (meters per second) --unit-vbat <unit>       Vbat unit (raw|mV|V), default is V (volts)

+   --merge-gps              Merge GPS data into the main CSV log file instead of writing it separately --kml                    Export kml file, will activate --merge-gps --kml-infos <infos>      Add extended data to kml file, comma separeted.
+Example : --kml-infos rssi,GPS_speed --kml-track-modes        Generate different track for each active RC modes along the flight --kml-min <infos>        Generate a placemark for the minimum value of the specified infos, need the corresponding infos in --kml-infos
+   --kml-max <infos>        Generate a placemark for the maximum value of the specified infos, need the corresponding infos in --kml-infos

+   --simulate-current-meter Simulate a virtual current meter using throttle data --sim-current-meter-scale   Override the FC's settings for the current meter simulation --sim-current-meter-offset  Override the FC's settings for the current meter simulation